arigo-b2/Project/README.md

 ## ☄️ Deep Impact: Machine Learning–Powered Asteroid Collision Risk Analyser

 ### 🌍 Overview
-This project uses NASA's Near Earth Object (NEO) data to build a machine learning model that predicts the threat level of asteroids approaching Earth based on their physical and orbital characteristics.
-The model estimates a physics-informed risk score using features like velocity, size, brightness, and derived kinetic energy — enabling better insight into NEO danger potential.

 This project uses real-world NASA Near-Earth Object (NEO) data to build a machine learning model that estimates the threat level posed by asteroids approaching Earth.
 Using physics-inspired features such as kinetic energy, brightness, and estimated diameter, the model predicts a log-transformed threat score representing potential impact severity.

 ### 🚀 Objective
 To estimate and prioritise asteroid collision risk based on orbital and physical parameters using a supervised regression model.
-The final output can support planetary defense insights by ranking objects with the highest predicted threat.

 ### 🧠 Current Features